-In July 2016 Surrey Heath Borough Council submitted to the Homes and Communities Agency an Expression of Interest for a Garden Village bid at Fairoaks Airport.
+In July 2016 the Council submitted to the Homes and Communities Agency an Expression of Interest for a Garden Village bid.

 Previously this information was classed as ‘exempt’, ie not made public, as the landowners had not made their intentions for the site public.

-The Council wishes to make it clear that the EOI does not confer any approval or permission for development and the Council has not seen any scheme for comment, nor does it change the current designation of the land in the Local Plan as a Major Developed Site in the Green Belt.
+The Council wishes to make it clear that the EOI does not confer any approval or permission for development.

-The Council has now received a copy of the letter from the Homes and Communities Agency setting out the decision in respect of the Garden Village bid.
-This can be viewed below:
+In 2017 the Council received a copy of the letter from the Homes and Communities Agency setting out the decision in respect of the Garden Village bid: